FOREX-Euro climbs after ECB's Draghi says no deflation in euro zone

 Australia's dollar added to gains which have seen it jump more than 2 percent this week after the country's central bank dropped its bias towards lower interest rates and toned down a long-term call for the currency to weaken.

-That put a halt to a months-long slide in the Aussie due to worries over Australia's economic prospects amid lower commodities prices and a slowdown in China.
-Some traders reported a handful of banks going long on the Aussie against the euro ahead of the ECB decision.
+That put a halt to a months-long slide in the Aussie due to worries over Australia's economic prospects in the face of lower commodities prices and a slowdown in China, and some traders reported a handful of banks going long on the Aussie against the euro ahead of the ECB decision.

 * Japanese companies are major investors in the UK (Adds quotes and detail)